matin-ghorbani/matin-ghorbani/README.md

 # 💫 About Me: <a href="https://linkedin.com/in/matinghorbani"> ![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white) </a>

 My interests are artificial intelligence and web design.
-I have experience working with Tensorflow, and PyTorch.
+I have experience working with TensorFlow and PyTorch.

 <!-- ## 🌐 Socials: -->